 - Liquid collateral is lenders preference

 As mentioned, there are two main forms of asset finance, lending that is secured against pre-owned assets, and funding to acquire additional assets.
-The main types of asset finance include:
+There are a wide range of asset based loans, the main types of asset finance include:

 - Hire purchase